MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/chat-history.md

 chatHistory.AddUserMessage("I'd like to have the first option, please.");
 ```

-## Adding messages to a chat history object
+## Adding richer messages to a chat history

 The easiest way to add messages to a chat history object is to use the methods above.
 However, you can also add messages manually by creating a new `ChatMessage` object.
 This allows you to provide additional information, like names and images content.